obnam-mirror/obnam2/obnam.md

-and a client config based on encryption.yaml and a file live/data.dat containing some random data and a manifest of the directory live in live.yaml when I try to run obnam --config encryption.yaml backup then command fails then stderr contains "obnam init"
+and a client config based on encryption.yaml and a file live/data.dat containing some random data and a manifest of the directory live in live.yaml when I try to run obnam backup then command fails then stderr contains "obnam init"
 ~~~